People keep saying, why don't you people trust me?

 Yeah.

-We're gonna bring down the debt.
+We're going to bring down the debt.

-Yeah, I said to him, Oh, really?
+Yeah, I said to him, oh, really?

-So he said to me, Cap and trade hasn't passed.
+So he said to me, cap and trade hasn't passed.

 Well, okay.

-So I said to him, Do I have your word you won't vote for it?
+So I said to him, do I have your word you won't vote for it?

-I said, Do I have your word you will not vote for it?
+I said, do I have your word?

 Needless to say, you know as well, he did not answer my question.

-And he said to me arrogantly, I'm very proud of my team.
+And he said to me, arrogantly, I'm very proud of my team.

 Well, of course he would say that.